tih7/ENV872-DA_FinalProject_Husseini-T/README.md

   *Source*: the source of the document of data or, althernatively, the initials of the document author.

-  *Version*: the version number or decriptor e.g. v1, v2, draft, final etc.
+  *Version*: the version number or descriptor e.g. v1, v2, draft, final etc.

   *Format*: refers to the files extension e.g. csv, txt etc.

 ## Metadata

-The data is saved as single csv file titled "2020-04-14_CalEnviroScreen" and can be found in the **data_raw** subfolder.
+The data set is saved as single csv file titled "2020-04-14_CalEnviroScreen_IndicatorData_raw.csv" and can be found in the **data_raw** subfolder.
 An Excel file version of the data can be also be found in the **docs_supplement** folder.

 ##### Data variables #####